Who Should You Pull?

 List of Contents

-Put simply, FEH is a game where you pour your heart into raising your favorite characters.
+Put simply, FEH is a game where you pour your heart into raising your favorite characters or units.
 By leveling up your favorite characters, you can enjoy clearing quests and events together, as well as challenging other users' parties to battles.

 If done efficiently, you can reroll about once every ten minutes.
 For more details, see the page below.